 Any number followed by a percent sign will export a Gif that is a scaled down version of what you recorded, the output will be scaled by the percent you enter.
 If a percent is specified, width and height values will be ignored.

 export a gif with the specified height, keeping the same aspect ratio as the artboards.

 export a gif with the specified width, keeping the same aspect ratio as the artboards.

 export a gif with the specified size.
 The recording will be scaled down to fit within this dimension, but will retain its original aspect ratio.
 Padding and a drop shadow are automatically added.
 The color set in the color well will be used to fill the background of the gif.

 The gif format is very old (it was invented in 1987) and has some quirks that may surprise you.
 TLDR: Export video instead of gif for higher quality and smaller sizes.
 Export Prores when alpha is needed.

 Gif only supports 256 colors

-If your design that has many colors, or subtle gradients, you may notice that some colors are missing, or wrong when you export it as a gif.
+If your design has many colors, or subtle gradients, you may notice that some colors are incorrect when you export to gif.
 This is because the gif file is having to pick 256 colors from your design and fitting the whole design into those colors.
 If you want to produce a really nice looking gif, it helps to reduce the number of colors and gradients in your design.
 Alternatively, exporting as a movie will have much better color.

 Gif files are very large

-Most people's are under the impression that gif files are small because they see lots of tiny, short animated gifs online.
-In reality, the gif file format is extremely difficult to make small file sizes with and for some content, impossible.
+Most people are under the impression that gif files are small because they see lots of tiny, short animated gifs online.
+In reality, the gif file format does not compress well.
 If you tried to export a 1080p gif animation that is several seconds long, the file could easily be hundreds of megabytes.
 Exporting as a .mov will almost always result in a smaller file size compared to gif.
-The best approach to producing small gif files is to export small, short animations.
+The best approach to produce small gif files is to export small, short animations, with few colors.